avnoto/Work-Day-Scheduler/README.md

 <br>
 To save a note, click anywhere outside the note text area.
 The note section can be expanded if need be.
 To clear a note, remove the content inside the text area, then click outside anywhere outside the text area.
 This works just like the Windows application "Sticky Notes."

-Hours that have passed turn gray.
-The present hour is pink, and future hours are light blue.
+Hour blocks are color coated.
+Hour blocks that have passed turn gray.
+The present hour block is pink, and future hour blocks are light blue.

 ## Support